AlexDenk/artisynth_models/README.md

 ![Inverse Simulation overview](Gait2392_Demo.png)

 ## What this repository includes
-Since being a fork, this repository contains the original artisynth_models repository alongside the [gait2392 model](src/artisynth/models/diss) including the necessary packages to read .trc and .mot files.
+Since being a fork, this repository contains the original artisynth_models repository, alongside:
+* The [gait2392 model](src/artisynth/models/diss) and all necessary geometries including the upper extremities
+* The packages to read and process .mot files including an updated TRC-Reader
+* Exemplary motion-capturing data from tutorial 1 of the [gait2392](https://simtk.org/frs/?group_id=91) model (Delp, S.L., Anderson, F.C., Arnold, A.S., Loan, P., Habib, A., John, C.T., Guendelman, E., Thelen, D.G.
+OpenSim: Open-source software to create and analyze dynamic simulations of movement.
+IEEE Transactions on Biomedical Engineering, 54(11), pp 1940-1950.
+(2007)).

 ## License
-This source code is licensed under the BSD-3-Clause license found in the [LICENSE file](LICENSE) in the root directory of this source tree.
+This source code is licensed under the license found in the [LICENSE file](LICENSE) in the root directory of this source tree.